awsdocs/aws-private-ca-user-guide/doc_source/PcaCreateCa.md

 Your private CA may fail to create a CRL bucket if Amazon S3 **block public access** settings are enforced on your account\.
 Check your Amazon S3 settings if this occurs\.
 For more information, see [Using Amazon S3 Block Public Access](Amazon Simple Storage Service Developer Guideaccess-control-block-public-access.html)\.

    1. Expand **Advanced** for additional configuration options\.
       + Add a **Custom CRL Name** to create an alias for your Amazon S3 bucket\.
-This name is contained in certificates issued by the CA in the “CRL Distribution Points” extension that is defined by RFC 5280\.
+This name is contained in certificates issued by the CA in the “CRL Distribution Points" extension that is defined by RFC 5280\.
       + Type the number of days your CRL will remain valid\.
 The default value is 7 days\.
 For online CRLs, a validity period of two to seven days is common\.
 ACM Private CA tries to regenerate the CRL at the midpoint of the specified period\.

    Choose **Next**\.